vecin2/em_automation/README.md

 When design templates consider the following:
 -  A value should be prompted with enough information so the user knows how to fill it.
 - When possible provide a subset of values for the user to pick from.
-- Users should NOT be prompted any value that can be computed from some other values - finding the minimum number of prompted values is key.
+- Users should NOT be prompted any value that can be computed from some other values - finding the minimum number of prompted values is key for a good template.
 - Avoid duplicating SQL code, reuse template by including them within others.
 So when a product DB table changes it avoids having to change multiple templates.
 - Review existing templates or consult this documentation to understand what filters and templates are available.

 To design good templates is important to know what elements are available when writting templates.
 As follows it is documented the current filters and functions that can be used within templates.
-You can check as well the existing templates for a goo understanding on how these elements are applied.
+You can check as well the existing templates for a good understanding on how these elements are applied.

 ## Filters
 Jinja Templates use [filters](http://jinja.pocoo.org/docs/2.10/templates/#filters),  which can modify variables when rendering the template.
 For example `{{ name|default('NULL') }}`  will use `NULL` if the user doesn't enter any value.